MicrosoftDocs/defender-docs/defender-endpoint/configure-device-connectivity.md

 To support network devices without hostname resolution or wildcard support, you can alternatively configure connectivity using dedicated Defender for Endpoint static IP ranges.
 For more information, see [Configure connectivity using static IP ranges](#option-2-configure-connectivity-using-static-ip-ranges).

 > [!NOTE]
-> - The simplified connectivity method will **not change how Microsoft Defender for Endpoint functions on a device nor will it change the end-user experience**.
+> - The streamlined connectivity method will **not change how Microsoft Defender for Endpoint functions on a device nor will it change the end-user experience**.
 Only the URLs or IPs that a device uses to connect to the service will change.
 > - There currently is no plan to deprecate the old, consolidated service URLs.
 Devices onboarded with "standard" connectivity will continue to function.
 It is important to ensure connectivity to *.endpoint.security.microsoft.com is and remains possible, as future services will require it.
 This new URL is included in all required URL lists.

 ## Consolidated services